netdata/netdata/packaging/installer/methods/kickstart.md

 -   Detects the Linux distribution and **installs the required system packages** for building Netdata.
 Unless you added the `--dont-wait` option, it will ask for your permission first.
+-   Checks for an existing installation, and if found updates that instead of creating a new install.
 -   Downloads the latest Netdata source tree to `/usr/src/netdata.git`.
 -   Installs Netdata by running `./netdata-installer.sh` from the source tree, using any [optional parameters](#optional-parameters-to-alter-your-installation) you have specified.